microsoft/devhome/README.md

 ## ⚙️ Machine Configuration

+The [machine configuration](https://learn.microsoft.com/windows/dev-home/setup#machine-configuration) tool utilizes the Dev Home GitHub Extension, but isn't required to clone and install apps.
+The app installation tool is powered by winget.

+**Popular apps**

 The machine configuration tool provides a list of popular apps when selecting applications to install.
 This is currently a hard-coded list of applications that have been popular with developers on Windows.
 Popularity was determined by high levels of installation and usage.
 As this is a moment in time, we are not accepting submissions for this list.
 We're looking to improve the experience with [Suggested Apps](https://github.com/microsoft/devhome/issues/375) so the list can be optimized for developers.

 ## 🧰 Dev Home Extensions